AzwadFawadHasan/globalChatApp/redis_installation_guide_in_codeigniter.md

 Install Redis on Windows:

-Download Redis for Windows from Memurai (Redis Labs does not officially support Windows, so Memurai or alternatives like redis-windows are commonly used).
+Instead of Memurai we can also use : https://github.com/microsoftarchive/redis/releases Download Redis for Windows from Memurai (Redis Labs does not officially support Windows, so Memurai or alternatives like redis-windows are commonly used).
 Install and start the Redis server following the setup instructions provided by the installer.